haakon8855/deep-neural-network-library/README.md

-# neuralNetLibrary
+# Deep Neural Network Library

-Create deep neural nets in python and run it on all your favourite data sets!
+Using this library you can create deep neural networks of your choosing by defining config files.
+The networks can take in just about any input data.